Passive defect driven morphogenesis in nematic membranes

 The two-dimensional free-energy of a fluid membrane with nematic order is given by

 The first term is the bending energy with mean curvature ${\cal H}$, and the second term represents surface tension.
 We disregard anisotropies in bending energy dependent on $\hat{n}$.
 The other terms are the Frank free-energy associated respectively with splay, twist and bend distortions of the director field $\hat{n}$ \cite{frank1958liquid,de1993physics}.
 The corresponding elastic coefficients are: the bending rigidity $k_B$, the surface tension $\sigma$, and the reduced Frank constants $k_1$, $k_2$, and $k_3$ that are proportional to the membrane thickness.
 Because the director field is parallel to the surface, the effects of the saddle-splay distortions with elastic constant $k_{24}$ can be absorbed in a redefinition of the other Frank constants, \cite{napoli2012extrinsic}.
 As shown in Refs.~\cite{napoli2012surface,napoli2012extrinsic} and subsequently extended for more general cases in \cite{nestler2019finite}, the thin-film limit of the Frank free-energy results in contributions that couple the director field with both the intrinsic and the extrinsic geometry.
 In our case, Eq.~\eqref{eq:2} takes the form derived in Refs.~\cite{napoli2012surface,napoli2012extrinsic} and the expression of the free-energy \eqref{eq:2} for the special case of a surface of revolution is derived in Sec.~1.1 \cite{supp_mater}.
-Other descriptions for surfaces with orientational order formulate the elastic energy associated with distortions of the director field by using the covariant derivative, and thereby neglecting the couplings with the extrinsic geometry \cite{frank2008defects,santiago2018stresses,vafa2022defect}.
+Other descriptions for fluid surfaces with orientational order neglected the couplings with the extrinsic geometry \cite{frank2008defects,santiago2018stresses,vafa2022defect}.
 For a discussion on the thin-film approximation of liquid crystals, we refer to Ref.~\cite{nestler2019finite}.

 We combine analytical and numerical approaches to study equilibrium configurations of the free-energy \eqref{eq:2}.
 The former approach is restricted to director fields with a uniform phase $\psi$, see Sec.
 1 and 2 in \cite{supp_mater}.
 The latter approach discretizes the functions $\zeta(r)$ and $\psi(r)$, Fig.~\ref{fig:f1}a, and uses a Monte-Carlo algorithm, see Sec.
 3 \cite{supp_mater}.